quillforms/quillforms/readme.txt

 == Changelog ==

+= 2.1.0  = 9 Feb 2023
+Fix: Fixing the group block issue with emails.
+Feature: Add attachment option to the group block.

 = 2.0.0  = 9 Feb 2023
 Feature: Introducing the group block to group questions at the same page.
 Feature: Add custom css feature to allow designers to add their own css.